Julien Serrano

-Julien Serrano (born 13 February 1998) is a French professional footballer who plays as a left-back.
+Julien Serrano (born 13 February 1998) is a French professional footballer who plays as a left-back for Championnat National 3 club Rousset-Ste Victoire.

 Career

 On 20 July 2017, Serrano signed his first professional contract with Monaco, keeping him at the club until 2020.
 Serrano made his professional debut for Monaco in a 3–1 Ligue 1 loss to Guingamp on 21 April 2018.

 On 21 August 2020, Serrano joined Scottish Premiership side Livingston on a season-long loan deal.

 On 31 August 2021, Serrano was released by Monaco.
 In December 2021, he signed for Créteil.